Zhao Wei: Marriage

 In 2007, Zhao was introduced to the Chinese-born Singaporean businessman Huang Youlong (黄有龙) through Wang Lin, a self-styled qigong master and later exposed fraudster who had extensive connections among Chinese celebrities.
 In December 2008, Zhao and Huang married in Singapore, where she obtained permanent residency through their marriage.
 Their daughter Huang Xin (黄新), aka April, was born in April 2010.

+Huang had little publicly available information before his marriage and deliberately maintained the secrecy afterward.
+In March 2010, on the eve of Zhao's childbirth, Southern Metropolis Entertainment Weekly had prepared a six-page profile on Huang based on months of investigation.
+Zhao, who had shied away from the Chinese media in Singapore throughout her pregnancy, personally called the editor-in-chief, asking the magazine to drop the report.
+In exchange, she agreed to a six-page exclusive interview and provided photos of her pregnancy.

 Since their marriage, Zhao and Huang had established themselves as a business power couple through high-profile investments, notably in Alibaba Pictures, where they became the second-largest shareholders in 2014, until their reputation has been increasingly tarnished by business scandals.
-Huang, who had little publicly available information before marrying Zhao, has faced persistent speculation about the origins of his wealth, reportedly accumulated around 2000 or 2001 while working for a now-defunct company under the Aviation Industry Corporation of China in Shenzhen.
+Notably, Huang has faced persistent speculation about the origins of his wealth, reportedly accumulated around 2000 or 2001 while working for a now-defunct company under the Aviation Industry Corporation of China in Shenzhen.
 His wealth is often rumored to have been linked to his alleged role as a "driver" and "white glove" (bagman) for disgraced Shenzhen mayor Xu Zongheng.
 In early 2017, Deng Shen Xian, a media outlet under China Business Journal, published a series of investigative reports about the couple, dismissing that Huang had been Xu's driver but suggesting a connection between Huang's rise and Huang Liman, who had been Shenzhen's party chief from 2001 to 2005.

 In November 2017, Zhao and Huang were banned from China's securities market for five years for their failed 2016 takeover bid of Zhejiang Wanija, which "disrupted market order", and were named in the Paradise Papers, which revealed their previously undisclosed $80 million investment.
 Soon after, Xia Ke Dao, a media outlet under the People's Daily, repeated the claim that Huang had served as a "driver" for Xu, prompting Huang to refute it on Weibo, stating, "I have never been anyone's 'driver'," emphasizing his "humble origins" and apologizing for the impact on his wife.
 Zhao reposted his statement in support.
 In July 2024, a New York Times investigative report revealed that Zhao and Huang acted as agents for Xiao Jianhua, who funded the couple's investments in Jack Ma's companies and their bid of Zhejiang Wanjia, which was thwarted after Xiao had been abducted in Hong Kong by Chinese security agents in 2017.